JoyHak/customize-vivaldi-buttons/README.md

 4. Click the `console` tab.
 Read the errors and fix them in the script.

-If something is still not working **after your fixes**, open the issue or send an email to the forum.
+If something is still not working **after your fixes**, [open the issue](https://github.com/JoyHak/customize-vivaldi-buttons/issues/new/choose) or or go to the [topic on the forum](https://forum.vivaldi.net/post/803412).
 Don't forget to attach a screenshot and a description of the problem!

 # Performance